 Somsak Pu Ob specialises in Goong Ob Woon Sen and Puu Ob Woon Sen, or baked prawn with glass noodles and baked crab with glass noodles.
-Not only did Somsak Pu Ob make it into our Top 22 Local Restaurants in Bangkok list, it’s also been recognized by plenty of national and international media outlets for preparing excellent Goong Ob Woon Sen. This dish is served at many restaurants and street food stalls throughout Thailand but Somsak Pu Ob’s version is renowned as one of the best in the country.
+Not only did Somsak Pu Ob make it into our Top 32 Thai Restaurants in Bangkok list, but it’s also been recognized by plenty of national and international media outlets for preparing excellent Goong Ob Woon Sen. This dish is served at many restaurants and street food stalls throughout Thailand but Somsak Pu Ob’s version is renowned as one of the best in the country.

 Arriving early at this typical Thai street food stall, we were lucky enough to bag seats straight away and ordered the Roasted Prawns with Glass Noodles (290 THB).
 We decided to splurge a little bit and also ordered the Roasted Roe Crab with Glass Noodle (450 THB), as well as the Boiled Mussels and Boiled Cockles (both 70 THB).

 Roasted Roe Crab with Glass Noodle (480 THB)

 We watched as the seafood, glass noodles, seasoning and soy sauce were tossed into a pan and then sizzled above the hot blue flames until all the tasty juices were absorbed.
 When the dishes arrived at our table, they looked almost too beautiful to eat.
 Before we began, we mixed all the ingredients in the pot together, making one fragrant broth of deliciously-marinated prawns, crab and noodles.